g0t4/ask-openai.nvim/README.md

 ### Using ollama

-**_WARNING_** ollama support is early, and I may change how it works, especially if people hve issues configuring it
+> ⚠️ - ollama support is early, and I may change how it works, especially if people hve issues configuring it

 ```lua
 {